 Three multi-plugs – Model D, M and T – are designed to look and behave based on different ideologies and structures, allowing people to experience the hidden politics of networks in an everyday life products through an electrical system.

-Each socket (of a multi-plugs) can recognize whether something is plugged in; the logic modulates the amount of basic current that each socket has.
+Each socket (of a multi-plug) can recognize whether something is plugged in; the logic modulates the amount of basic current that each socket has.
 Each model has a “constitution” based on the pseudo code on the website that define how each nodes (socket) interact with each others.
 These define the behaviours that can change through time or depending on how many and which plugs are plugged in.
 For example, on Model T, if the leader (top) is not plugged in, it will lead the bottom in a « chaotic » state.

 The devices have been built using custom electronic circuits that include a simple phase detector which detects the phase change in the Alternate Current coming.
 This is being tracked by Arduino interrupt.
 Subsequently a triac gate circuit is controlled by the same Arduino to control the amount to current coming out, which is then fed to the out-put sockets.
 There is also micro switches on the surface of the plugs to detect presence or absence of male sockets (The ones which go to the bulbs).
 Now this is each of the units or in other words each socket has such a circuit which talks to a Arduino pro-micro.